apache/carbondata/docs/index-server.md

 the files are written in the path /tmp/indexservertmp.

 ## Prepriming
-As each query is responsible for caching the pruned datamaps, thus a lot of execution time is wasted in reading the files and caching the datmaps for the first query.
+As each query is responsible for caching the pruned indexes, thus a lot of execution time is wasted in reading the files and caching the datmaps for the first query.
 To avoid this problem we have introduced Pre-Priming which allows each data manipulation command like load, insert etc to fire a request to the index server to load the corresponding segments into the index server.